 Home buyers who know what they're looking for can avoid visiting plots of land that will be a waste of their time.

 Ensure Land Is Zoned for the Development You Want to Pursue

 Land zoning and usage restrictions can put a wrench in the works if they do not align with your plans for the property.
 You will need to explore the exact zoning regulations for the property parcel to ensure it allows for your development plans.
-The baseline zoning regulations should reflect whether the property was intended for residential, commercial or rural use.
+The baseline zoning regulations should reflect whether the property was intended for residential, commercial, farming or rural use.
 Specialty designations exist, as well, for historical, environmental and aesthetic areas.
 In certain areas, the residential and commercial zoning may also have subtypes that limit the type of structure you can build on the land.